carias-rh/lx-toolbox/README.md

 ```

-Customize your courses either in the main.yml vars or by using extra-vars parameter
+Customize the environment (rol or rol-stage) and courses either in the main.yml vars or by using extra-vars parameter
 ```
-ansible-playbook main.yml --vault-password-file ../vault --extra-vars='{"course_id": ["rh124-8.2", "cl210-16.1"]}'
+ansible-playbook main.yml --vault-password-file ../vault --extra-vars='lab_environment=rol-stage' --extra-vars='{"course_id": ["rh124-8.2", "cl210-16.1"]}'
 ```